 When choosing a place for storage and collaboration of your documents and files, choose one which guarantees your privacy and safety.
 The most commonly used app for this purpose is Google Drive.

 Google Drive is also our choice because it is a part of our business G Suite account and it’s easily accessible from any device.
 We like it because it is great for collaboration between employees.
-You choose the people you share your Google Docs or Sheets, who can comment, suggest changes and make edits easily.
+You choose the people you want to share your files with, suggest changes and make edits easily.
 So, it not only serves as a safe place for storage it is also useful for providing constructive feedback!

 Securely Sharing Confidential Data

 As a software development team, you probably have to share confidential data with your remote developers often.
 That’s not something you can communicate through Slack - you need a more secure channel for it.
 When Adeva’s team had this urgency, we couldn’t find a tool for sending secure confidential messages to our remote developers.
 So, to solve this issue our software developers created an app for secure sharing called Encase.
 You are welcome to use this product for free.